-Another way of saying ‘confuse’ or ‘perplex’, this strange sounding word is believed to have originated from the word ‘dumbfound’.
+Another way of saying ‘confuse’ or ‘perplex’, this strange-sounding word is believed to have originated from the word ‘dumbfound’.
 According to Marriam-Webster, the second part of the word was likely altered, giving us ‘dumbfuzzle’, before the first part was also adjusted.
 Nevertheless, use of the word ‘bumfuzzle’ is extremely rare.

 “The football team’s manager set out to bumfuzzle the opposition.”

-‘Cryptozoology’ refers to the study of animals which have not yet been proven to exist, with popular examples including Big Foot and the Loch Ness Monster.
+‘Cryptozoology’ refers to the study of animals that have not yet been proven to exist, with popular examples including Big Foot and the Loch Ness Monster.
 The word itself has a Greek origin, with ‘crypto’ coming from the Greek word ‘kryptos’ (‘hidden’), and ‘zoology’ coming from Ancient Greek and meaning ‘the study of animals’.

 “Jill became interested in cryptozoology after watching a documentary about Big Foot sightings.”

-This word is often used when talking about certain types of food, such as ice cream or jam.
+This funny English word is often used when talking about certain types of food, such as ice cream or jam.
 It refers to a ‘shapeless mass’ and in the context of food usually means the addition of something in a casual manner, without measuring it or placing it carefully.
 As such, it can be used in place of words like ‘lump’ or ‘blob’.

 Believed to originate from the United States in the 1940s, the word ‘Gobbledygook’ is likely to have been taken from the ‘gobble’ noise made by a turkey.
 It refers to ‘speech or writing that is difficult to understand’ and often describes technical jargon.
 One potential synonym for this word would be ‘gibberish’.